buczekEngineering/NeuralMachineTranslation/README.md

 # Encoder-Decoder Neural-Machine-Translation
-The implementation of neural machine translation using tesnorflow.
+The implementation of the neural machine translation using tensorflow.

 ## Run
-You can directly run train_gru.py or train_lstm.py, depnds on which neural network you want to use.
+You can directly run train_gru.py or train_lstm.py, depends on which neural network you want to use.
 GRU may be a little bit faster.
-The script contains data preprocessng, training, prediction on each epoch and evaluation.
+The script contains data preprocessng, training, prediction on each epoch and evaluation with bleu score.

 ## Required packages:
 - numpy 1.19.5